-- FIGURE 9-32 - 8.
-Remove the lower steering knuckle from the kingpin by sliding it down the kingpin. - 9.
-Remove the upper steering knuckle by sliding it up off the kingpin.
+6. Remove the lower steering knuckle from the kingpin by sliding it down the kingpin.

-SERVICE HINT Remove the grease zerks from the knuckle assemblies.
-This will allow the knuckle assemblies to freely slide up and down the kingpins without creating back pressure.
-10. Remove the lower steering knuckle from the kingpin by sliding it down the kingpin.
-11 Remove the upper steering knuckle by sliding it up off the kingpin.
-KINGPIN PREPARATION AND MEASUREMENT CLEANING THE GROUND OR POLISHED PARTS Use a cleaning solvent to clean ground or polished parts and surfaces.
-DO NOT USE GASOLINE.
-Do not clean ground or polished parts in a hot solution tank or with water, steam, or alkaline solutions.
+7. Remove the upper steering knuckle by sliding it up off the kingpin.

+KINGPIN PREPARATION AND MEASUREMENT

+CLEANING THE GROUND OR POLISHED PARTS

+- Use a cleaning solvent to clean ground or polished parts and surfaces.
+DO NOT USE GASOLINE. - DO NOT clean ground or polished parts in a hot solution tank or with water, steam, or alkaline solutions.
 These solutions will cause corrosion of the parts.

-DRYING THE CLEANED PARTS Parts must be dried immediately after cleaning.
+DRYING THE CLEANED PARTS

+Parts must be dried immediately after cleaning.
 Dry the parts with clean paper towels, clean rags, or compressed air.
-Do not dry bearings by spinning with compressed air.
+DO NOT dry bearings by spinning with compressed air.
 Damage to the bearings will result.

-PREVENTING CORROSION ON CLEANED PARTS Apply a light coating of oil to all cleaned and dried parts that are going to be reused.
-Do not apply oil to the brake lining or the brake drums.
+PREVENTING CORROSION ON CLEANED PARTS

+Apply a light coating of oil to all cleaned and dried parts that are going to be reused.
+DO NOT apply oil to the brake lining or the brake drums.
 If parts are to be stored, apply an effective rust inhibitor to all surfaces.

-TO HELP PREVENT SERIOUS EYE INJURY, ALWAYS WEAR PROPER EYE PROTECTION WHEN WARNING YOU PERFORM VEHICLE MAINTENANCE OR SERVICE.
+TO HELP PREVENT SERIOUS EYE INJURY, ALWAYS WEAR PROPER EYE PROTECTION WHEN YOU PERFORM VEHICLE MAINTENANCE OR SERVICE.

 SOLVENT CLEANERS CAN BE FLAMMABLE, POISONOUS AND CAUSE BURNS.
-TO HELP AVOID WARNING SERIOUS PERSONAL INJURY, CAREFULLY FOLLOW THE MANUFACTURER'S PRODUCT INSTRUCTIONS AND GUIDELINES AND THE FOLLOWING PROCEDURES: 1.
-WEAR PROPER EYE PROTECTION.
-2. WEAR CLOTHING THAT PROTECTS YOUR SKIN.
-3. WORK IN A WELL VENTILATED AREA.
-4. DO NOT USE GASOLINE, SOLVENTS OR OTHER MATERIALS THAT CONTAIN GASOLINE THAT CAN EXPLODE.
-5. HOT SOLUTION TANKS OR ALKALINE SOLUTIONS MUST BE USED CORRECTLY, FOL-LOW THE MANUFACTURER'S RECOMMENDED INSTRUCTIONS AND GUIDELINES CAREFULLY TO HELP PREVENT PERSONAL ACCIDENT OR INJURY.
-DO NOT USE HOT SOLUTION TANKS OR WATER AND ALKALINE SOLUTIONS TO CLEAN GROUND CAUTION OR POLISHED PARTS.
+TO HELP AVOID SERIOUS PERSONAL INJURY, CAREFULLY FOLLOW THE MANUFACTURER'S PRODUCT INSTRUCTIONS AND GUIDELINES AND THE FOLLOWING PROCEDURES:

+- 1. WEAR PROPER EYE PROTECTION.

+- 2. WEAR CLOTHING THAT PROTECTS YOUR SKIN.

+- 3. WORK IN A WELL VENTILATED AREA.

+- 4. DO NOT USE GASOLINE, SOLVENTS OR OTHER MATERIALS THAT CONTAIN GASOLINE THAT CAN EXPLODE.

+- 5. HOT SOLUTION TANKS OR ALKALINE SOLUTIONS MUST BE USED CORRECTLY.
+FOLLOW THE MANUFACTURER'S RECOMMENDED INSTRUCTIONS AND GUIDELINES CAREFULLY TO HELP PREVENT PERSONAL ACCIDENT OR INJURY.

+DO NOT USE HOT SOLUTION TANKS OR WATER AND ALKALINE SOLUTIONS TO CLEAN GROUND OR POLISHED PARTS.
 DAMAGE TO THE PARTS WILL RESULT.

 THE STEERTEK HAS A UNIQUE AXLE.
 THE KINGPIN IS CRYOGENICALLY INSTALLED IN THE AXLE.
-WARNING THE KINGPIN IS A NON-REPLACEABLE COMPONENT OF THE AXLE ASSEMBLY.
+THE KINGPIN IS A NON-REPLACEABLE COMPONENT OF THE AXLE ASSEMBLY.
 DO NOT TRY TO REMOVE THE KINGPIN.
-IF THE KINGPIN SHOWS SIGNS OF MOVEMENT, CONTACT HENDRICKSON PRODUCT ENGINEERING - TECH SERVICES.
-1. Prepare and polish the kingpin by removing all grease and excess debris using a fine grit (220 grit or higher) emery cloth and parts solvent.
-See Figures 9-33 through 9-36.
+IF THE KINGPIN SHOWS SIGNS OF MOVEMENT, CONTACT HENDRICKSON PRODUCT ENGINEERING AND TECH SERVICES.

+1. Prepare and polish the kingpin by removing all grease and excess debris using a fine grit (220 grit or higher) emery cloth and parts solvent, see Figures 9-31 through 9-34.
-FIGURE 9-35 KINGPIN BEFORE CLEANING

-FIGURE 9-36 KINGPIN AFTER CLEANING
+FIGURE 9-33 Kingpin Before Cleaning

 Inspect the kingpin for wear or damage.
 Use a micrometer and measure the upper and lower kingpin in two locations.
 Positions must be 90° opposed from each other.
-If the kingpin has less than 1.802" diameter, replacement of the axle is necessary, see Figures 9-37 through 9-40.
+If the kingpin has less than 1.802" diameter, replacement of the axle is necessary, see Figures 9-35 through 9-38.